 Discussion: The battles seem far too cramped, especially with a platoon+ in play.
 This will allow more maneuver, especially for the attacker.
-I got this idea from a person named "John Paul" on the Two Hour War Games forum (see:

-http://site.twohourwargames.com/forum/viewtopic.php?f=8&t=2708&sid=689cc91d51ddf1023cecc26afe0be5fd), also see the Italy After Normandy supplement rule book.
-I think the 4'x6' table (for 25mm figures) is the right size for a platoon sized battle.
+I think the 6'x6' table (for 25mm figures) is the right size for a platoon sized battle.
 If you think that the forces are too sparse keep in mind that fairly modern American light infantry doctrine called for a single squad to defend 100 yards (48" on the table).
-World War Two doctrine called for a platoon to attack on a 100-150 yard frontage and defend on a 200-300 yard frontage.
-If playing an urban attack, you might reduce the table to 4' x 4' with the same number of forces and PEFs as that would produce
+World War Two doctrine called for a platoon to attack on a 100-150 yard frontage and defend on a 200-300 yard frontage, again about 100 yards for each squad.
+If playing an urban attack, you might reduce the table to 4' x 4' (but with only 2 x 2 squares) and with the same number of forces and PEFs as that would produce about the right troop density for an urban attack.